 Firms that run background checks for employers also have obligations under the FCRA.
 They must take reasonable steps to make sure that the information they provide is accurate and up to date.
 If an applicant disputes the contents of the report, the agency must conduct a reasonable investigation.
 If the investigation reveals that the report was incorrect, the agency must inform the applicant and any other person or company to whom it has provided the report.

-Rhode Island employers may not ask applicants, on a standard application form or otherwise, whether they have ever been arrested or charged with any crime.
-However, employers may ask whether an applicant has been convicted of a crime.
-Applicants need not disclose any conviction that has been expunged.
+Rhode Island employers may not ask applicants, on a standard application form, in an interview, or otherwise, whether they have ever been arrested or charged with any crime.
+Employers may ask about convictions, but the following limits apply:

 Rhode Island law also allows those who have been convicted of a crime to apply to the parole board for a Certificate of Recovery and Re-Entry.
 Such certificates are available only to those who have been convicted of misdemeanors or nonviolent felonies.
 Applicants may ask the board for a certificate after at least one year has passed since a misdemeanor conviction, or after three years have passed since a felony conviction.

 The purpose of granting these certificates is to assist those with criminal records in reentering society, by providing some assurance that holders of certificates have met certain rehabilitation goals.
 However, employers are not legally liable for denying employment based on criminal convictions, even if the applicant holds such a certificate.
 In other words, employers are not required to disregard the criminal history of an applicant simply because he or she has received a certificate.